-The golden glow of bronze tanned skin has become a symbol of an attractive-looking body.
-As pleasing as it is to the eye, achieving tan and beautiful-looking skin the healthy way, can be a long and challenging process.
-As sun exposure comes with both health benefits and health hazards, it’s important to adjust your tanning process by putting several restrictions in place and using natural protection and products.
+The golden glow of bronze-tanned skin has become a symbol of an attractive-looking body.
+As pleasing as it is to the eye, achieving tan and beautiful-looking skin the healthy way can be a long and challenging process.
+As sun exposure comes with health benefits and hazards, adjusting your tanning process by placing several restrictions and using natural protection and products is essential.

-Good-looking, healthy, and well-nurtured tanned skin can be achieved with a slow-tanning process and the help of the great tanning and protective properties of coconut oil!
+Good-looking, healthy, and well-nurtured tanned skin can be achieved with a slow-tanning process and the help of coconut oil’s excellent tanning and protective properties!

-Coconut oil is famous for many wonderful cosmetic benefits.
-When used as a topical oil it moisturizes the skin, aiding its elasticity, regeneration, and youthful appearance.
-So, is coconut oil good for tanning?
-Although these properties are essential in topicals used for sun-exposed skin, coconut oil additionally offers sun protection and induces the tanning process.
-Therefore, coconut oil is excellent for sun tanning and will provide the desired results, but only when used properly.
+Coconut oil is famous for its many excellent cosmetic benefits.
+When used as a topical oil, it moisturizes the skin, aiding its elasticity, regeneration, and youthful appearance.
+So, is coconut oil good for tanning

-How to Achieve Bronze and Tanned Skin Using with Coconut Oil Tanning?
+How to Achieve Bronze and Tanned Skin Using Coconut Oil Tanning?

-A sun-kissed tint is more about the hours spent protected in the shadows than the hours spent sun-exposed.
-To achieve the perfect coconut oil tan, it’s important to stay out of the sun during peak hours, and when exposed to strong sun rays, use powerful sun protection to block UV rays.
-However, blocking the sun with high SPF prevents the skin from tanning, and exposing the skin to the strong sun with low protection will result in sunburns.
+A sun-kissed tint is more about the hours spent protected in the shadows than the sun-exposed hours.
+To achieve the perfect coconut oil tan, it’s essential to stay out of the sun during peak hours, and when exposed to intense sun rays, use powerful sun protection to block UV rays.
+However, blocking the sun with high SPF prevents the skin from tanning, and exposure to the intense sun with low protection will result in sunburns.

-Although there is a lot of debate about the safety of tanning, when carefully controlled, suntanning is very beneficial for both our health and beauty.
-Sun exposure is essential for our well-being, and to enjoy all the benefits of tanning especially in the summertime, it’s important to use the safest, healthiest, and most effective methods possible.
+Although there is a lot of debate about the safety of tanning, suntanning is beneficial for both our health and beauty when carefully controlled.
+Sun exposure is essential for our well-being, and to enjoy all the benefits of tanning, especially in the summertime, it’s essential to use the safest, healthiest, and most effective methods possible.

 The Benefits of Tanning With Coconut Oil

-As mentioned before, coconut oil naturally possesses protective properties, hence its low SPF around 8.
-People that tan safely in short intervals and are only exposed to weak sun rays, will find this protection sufficient.
-For increased protection, provided solely by natural and healthy methods, you can cover your body with a white long-sleeve shirt and a wide-brim hat.
+People that tan safely in short intervals and are only exposed to weak sun rays will find this protection sufficient.
+In addition, you can cover your body with a white long-sleeve shirt and a wide-brim hat for increased protection, provided solely by natural and healthy methods.

 Using natural oils as an alternative to artificial sunscreen comes with many benefits.
-By avoiding artificial sunscreen designed to only be efficient in blocking UV rays, you avoid applying harmful chemicals that are likely to damage your skin.
-Coconut oil, on the other hand, is useful as sun protection and provides many additional benefits for skin health and a glowing appearance.
+By avoiding artificial sunscreen designed only to block UV rays efficiently, you avoid applying harmful chemicals likely to damage your skin.
+On the other hand, coconut oil is helpful as sun protection and provides many additional benefits for skin health and a glowing appearance.

 Coconut oil is chemical-free

-Daily use of sunscreen is strongly recommended when one is exposed to the sun for an extended period of time.
-Sunscreen and tanning oils designed to block out UV rays contain harmful ingredients like parabens, chemicals, and solvents that can irritate the skin and result in other complex health issues.
-While these potentially adverse ingredients block harmful UV rays, they may also prevent skin exposure to beneficial sun rays that are essential for our overall health.
+Daily use of sunscreen is strongly recommended when one is exposed to the sun for an extended period.
+Sunscreen and tanning oils designed to block UV rays contain harmful ingredients like parabens, chemicals, and solvents that can irritate the skin and result in other complex health issues.
+While these potentially adverse ingredients block harmful UV rays, they may also prevent skin exposure to beneficial sun rays essential for our overall health.

-Nourishing and moisturizing the skin is important to keep the skin hydrated.
+Nourishing and moisturizing the skin is essential to keep the skin hydrated.
 By keeping your skin hydrated, you’ll enjoy a longer-lasting bronze tan.

 When applied to the skin, coconut oil, like many other topical oils, creates a thin layer.
-The layer of coconut oil helps UV rays, both UVA and UVB rays, to penetrate the skin more easily in order to reach the melanocytes and stimulate the production of melanin – the skin pigment that makes the skin appear darker.
+The layer of coconut oil helps UV rays, both UVA and UVB rays, to penetrate the skin more efficiently to reach the melanocytes and stimulate the production of melanin – the skin pigment that makes the skin appear darker.

-Amplifying the effects of UV rays is beneficial for fast tanning, however, it may also get you sunburned.
+Amplifying the effects of UV rays is beneficial for fast tanning.
+However, it may also get you sunburned.
 Therefore, to avoid sunburns, exposure to the sun should be limited to shorter intervals during weak sun periods.
-By using coconut oil, you tan quicker while spending less time under the sun.
+Using coconut oil makes you tan quicker while spending less time under the sun.

 It helps the natural production of vitamin D

-Vitamin D is a nutrient important for disease protection, healthy skin, bone growth and development, and mental and emotional health.
-In its external form, it can only be acquired with sun exposure, therefore, it is of great importance to sunbathe using raw organic coconut oil that won’t block the beneficial UV rays essential for vitamin D production.
+Vitamin D is essential for disease protection, healthy skin, bone growth and development, and mental and emotional health.
+However, in its external form, it can only be acquired with sun exposure.
+Therefore, it is essential to sunbathe using raw organic coconut oil that won’t block the beneficial UV rays essential for vitamin D production.

 The antimicrobial properties of coconut oil make it a must-have item when heading to the beach or pool.
-These are places with a high concentration of people during the summer, resulting in the easy transmission of viruses and fungal infections.
-During time spent in the water or sunbathing, people expose more of their skin, in which circumstances to come in contact with harmful bacteria are high.
-A protective layer of coconut oil high in lauric acid will help you prevent all kinds of infections.
+These places have a high concentration of people during the summer, resulting in the easy transmission of viruses and fungal infections.
+In addition, during the time spent in the water or sunbathing, people expose more of their skin, in which circumstances to come in contact with harmful bacteria are high.
+A protective layer of coconut oil high in lauric acid will help prevent infections.

 It soothes irritation